The Filip Nilsson Scholarship

 Even those without a college education are welcome.
 As long as you are over 18 years of age, are a Swedish resident, and have the right incentives and motivation you are eligible.

-The deadline for applications is May 12.
-In early June, we will announce who receives the scholarship.
+The deadline for applications is May 18, 2015.
+In June, we will announce who receives the scholarship.